Instamrkt/slate/source/includes/_authentication.md

 Remember — we care about security for your own good!
 </aside>

-All **REST Api** calls require the presence of an encrypted cookie, which is generated for user upon successful sign in.
+All **REST Api** calls require the presence of an encrypted cookie, which is generated for user upon successful sign in / sign up and returned as a cookie.

-All **Websocket Api** calls require the presence of a session key, which is returned to the user upon successful sign in.
+All **Websocket Api** calls require the presence of a session key, which is returned to the user as a cookie ("session_key") upon successful sign in / sign up and returned as a cookie.

 To perform a successful signin, one of the following is necessary: